Woojin-Seol/KVRC2022/README.md

 <br>

-# Korea Hydro & Nuclear Power - Autonomous Robotic Challenge 2022
+# KVRC 2022: KHNP Virtual Robot Challenge 2022
-## KVRC: KHNP Virtual Robot Challenge 2022
+## Hosted by Korea Hydro & Nuclear Power
 + Quadrotor UAV is used for this year

 <br>